FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 </button>
 ```

-Our form should not let the user submit unless all of the information has been entered.
+Our form should not let the user submit unless all of the information is entered.
-For our text inputs this is done simply by adding th `required` attribute, and we'll manually
+For our text inputs this is done by adding the `required` attribute.
+We'll manually
 check the value of `colonist.job_id` to determine if a job is selected.

-If all the inputs are valid, the user should be able to submit the form.
+If all the inputs are valid, the user will be able to submit the form.
 We'll control
 this by disabling the button in the case of invalid inputs!

 ---